Station to Station: Influence and legacy

 Station to Station was a milestone in Bowie's transition to his late 1970s Berlin Trilogy.
 (Note: Low, "Heroes" (both 1977) and Lodger (1979).)
 Pegg calls it the "precise halfway point on the journey from Young Americans to Low".
 Bowie himself said, "As far as the music goes, Low and its siblings were a direct follow-on from the title track [of Station to Station]".
 For the Berlin Trilogy, Bowie collaborated with Tony Visconti and former Roxy Music keyboardist and conceptualist Brian Eno.
 Eno similarly felt that Low was "very much a continuation" of Station to Station, which he called "one of the great records of all time" in 1999.
 In an interview with Q magazine in 1997, Bowie considered Station to Station a "great, damn good" album, but "extremely dark".
 Because of his disconnected state during its recording, he heard it as "a piece of work by an entirely different person".

 The album has been described as "enormously influential on post-punk".
 Carr and Murray wrote in 1981: "If Low was Gary Numan's Bowie album, then Station to Station was Magazine's."
 Ian Mathers of Stylus magazine opined in 2004 that "just as few had anticipated Bowie's approach, few copied it ... for the most part this is an orphaned, abandoned style".
 Ten years later, NPR's Jem Aswad described the album as "pioneering ice-funk" that "paved the way not only for thousands of artists who were influenced by it, but also for the brilliant wave of experimentation that followed over the next five years: Low, "Heroes" (both 1977), Lodger (1979) and Scary Monsters (and Super Creeps) (1980)".

 Bowie's biographers have described Station to Station as one of his greatest records.
 In his book Strange Fascination, David Buckley calls it a "masterpiece of invention" that "some critics would argue, perhaps unfashionably, is his finest record".
 He finds Bowie's vocal performance on "Wild Is the Wind" one of the best of his career.
 Paul Trynka was struck by the album's innovation, noting "a bizarre blend of spritely and monumental themes", and argues it "marks the point at which David Bowie moved from pop musician to phenomenon".
 Marc Spitz acknowledges Station to Station as a "gigantic creative leap forward", similar to Hunky Dory five years earlier.
-He praises the record's timeless feel, the performances and the overall atmosphere, and considers it the first true new wave record.
+He praises the record's timeless feel, the performances and the overall atmosphere, and considers it the first new wave record.
 James Perone cites it as one of the most "structurally coherent and broadly accessible" records of the era.
 Peter Doggett argues that the new recording process Bowie used on the record allowed him to elevate it into a single unifying vision, as he had encapsulated on Hunky Dory and Ziggy Stardust.
 Although Bowie would use this process for later records such as Lodger and Scary Monsters, Doggett believes these records are more fragmented than cohesive in the manner of Station to Station.